solidoss/solidframe/tutorials/mprpc_echo_relay/README.md

     cfg.server.connection_start_state = frame::mprpc::ConnectionState::Active;
 ```

-the last part of the configuration block handles the service _reconfigure_ call and, in case of success, it prints the port on which the server is listening on.
+the last part of the configuration block handles the service _start_ call and, in case of success, it prints the port on which the server is listening on.

 If everything was Ok, the server awaits for the user to press ENTER, and then exits: